 Patagonia Women's Insulated Prairie Dawn Parka

-This midlength, workwear-inspired ranch coat is made with 100% organic cotton canvas and lined with recycled polyester (70% recycled) fleece in all but the sleeves.
+This midlength, workwear-inspired ranch coat is made with 100% organic cotton canvas and the core is lined with 70% recycled polyester fleece.

-- Soft and durable, 8-oz organic cotton canvas lined with cozy ¼"-pile polyester fleece in the body and hood; taffeta sleeves with Thermogreen® 100% polyester (90% recycled)
+- Soft and durable 8-oz organic cotton canvas lined with cozy ¼"-pile polyester fleece in the body and hood; insulated with Thermogreen® 100% polyester (90% recycled)

 - Fully lined hood has adjustable drawcords

 - Hidden waistband adjustment can be cinched or let out for a straight silhouette

 - Welted, drop-in handwarmer pockets with additional double-needle chest pockets keep all your items safe